guentgia/bsy-lab-proc-II/proc-II-task-1.md

 rdma           2          1            1
 ```

+Columns:
+- subsys_name: The name of the cgroup subsystem
+- hierarchy: The hierarchy ID of the subsystem
+- num_cgroups: The number of cgroups currently in use for the subsystem
+- enabled: Whether or not the subsystem is enabled in the kernel (1 = enabled, 0 = disabled)

+Some subsystem descriptions:
 - cpu: This subsystem controls CPU usage and can be used to limit the amount of CPU time that a cgroup or process can consume.
 - cpuset: This subsystem assigns CPUs and memory nodes to cgroups and processes, which can be useful in a multi-processor system.
 - memory: This subsystem manages memory usage and can be used to limit the amount of memory that a cgroup or process can consume.